Skip List Basics

 nodeLevel a->b->c->d->e->f->g->h->i->j->k

-A skip list adds multiple layers of indices on top of the original list.
-Each higher layer reduces the number of index nodes by half, doubling the interval between indices.
-Hence, the height of the indices is .
+A skip list adds multiple layers of indices on top of the original linked list.
+Each higher level has half the number of index nodes, and the index interval doubles, so the height of the index is , where is the number of elements in the list.

-When querying the element at index 7, we can start from the highest level index and search downwards layer by layer:
+Now, if we want to query the element at index 7, we can start from the highest index level and search downwards layer by layer:

 First, the highest level index range is [0, 8]

-, confirming that index 7 is within this range, so we begin searching from node 0 on the next level;
+, confirming index 7 is within this range, so we begin searching from node 0 on the next level.

 does not include index 7, so we move right to node 4.
 The index range [4, 8]

-includes index 7, so we continue searching from node 4 on the next level;
+includes index 7, so we search from node 4 on the next level.

 does not include index 7, so we move right to node 6.
 The index range [6, 8]

-includes index 7, so we continue searching from node 6 on the next level;
+includes index 7, so we search from node 6 on the next level.

-includes index 7, finally locating the target node h
+includes index 7, and we finally find the target node h

 .

-Throughout this search process, we traverse levels of indices, with no more than 2 moves per level (since each upper index range is divided in half at the next level), making the query time complexity of skip lists .
+During this search process, we traverse through levels of indices, and the number of moves per level does not exceed 2 (as each upper index range is split in half at the next level), so the query time complexity of skip lists is .

 Summary